UrbsLab/AutoMLPipe-BC/README.md

 * As an editable Jupyter Notebook that can be run all at once utilizing the associated code from the aforementioned scripts.

 ***
-## Suggested Use
+## Suggested Uses
-* To easily conduct a rigorous, customizable ML analysis of one or more datasets using a variety of ML algorithms.
+* To easily conduct a rigorous, customizable ML analysis of one or more datasets using one or more of the included ML algorithms.
+* As an analysis framework to evaluate and compare existing or other new ML modeling approaches.
-* As the basis to create a new expanded, adapted, or modified ML analysis pipeline.
+* As the basis to create a new expanded, adapted, or modified AutoML tool.
 * As an educational example of how to program many of the most commontly used ML analysis proceedures, and generate a variety of standard and novel plots.

 ***